 Proposed:

-Table 11-2 (Power states for an awake BI) lists the power states for a non-AP and non-PCP STA in PS mode and a PCP in PS mode during an awake BI.
-Each entry indicates the state, either awake or doze, for the non-AP and non-PCP STA or the PCP in PS mode at various times during the awake BI.
+Table 11-2 (Power states for an awake BI) lists the power states for a non-AP and non-PCP STA in PS mode and a PCP in PS mode during an A-BI.
+Each entry indicates the state, either awake or doze, for the non-AP and non-PCP STA or the PCP in PS mode at various times during the A-BI.

 2001.46